 The Festival is also dedicated to fostering the next generation of arts administrators.
 For the past several years, our organization has hired college-age interns to assist with administrative tasks in Marketing and Development, Box Office and Production during the Festival each summer.
 With support from MCACA’s “New Leaders Arts Council of Michigan Retention and Engagement” program, opportunities for professional development have flourished through this grant funding–not only to help underwrite stipends, but to give them greater access to resources that teach them about interviewing, donor engagement and public speaking.

-Five of our current staff members were first introduced to us as interns or apprentices.
+Three of our current staff members were first introduced to us as interns or apprentices.

 Activities During the Festival